 EcoChoice Customers - Yes, you may elect to change your subscription percentage once during the first 60 days of enrollment.
 After the 60 day period has expired, you may not change your subscription until you have been enrolled in the program for a minimum of 12 months.
 After the one year participation term has expired, you may change your renewable energy subscription no more than once every 12 months.

 EcoShare Customers - Please review your Customer-Developer Agreement for requirements pertaining to changes in participation.

 - Will my rate change over time?

 Bill credits and charges on your SDG&E bill are based on current California Public Utility Commission approved tariffs.
 Charges and credits are subject to change annually as approved by the California Public Utilities Commission.
-You will be provided an annual summary of current program charges and will be notified whenever significant changes to price occur.
+You will be provided an annual summary of current program charges.

 EcoShare participants should review their Customer-Developer Agreement for additional terms that cause the cost of renewable energy to change over time.

 - Will enrollment impact the information I receive from SDG&E’s My Account?